kyegomez/LongNet/README.md

 # Roadmap

-* Test and evaluate
+* Test and evaluate and patch.

-* And, create an interation of `DilatedAttention` `FlashBlocksparseMHA`
+* And, create an interation of `DilatedAttention` with `FlashBlocksparseMHA`

-* Integrate Model, tokenizer, and train function without file path

-* Create a benchmarking suite against other attentions

-* Add unit testing for `DilationAttention`

-* Create a multi-modal `DilationAttention` with multiway, sub layernorm, and xpos?
+* Create a multi-modal `DilationAttention` with multiway, sub layernorm, and xpos, sub layernorm, QK Layernorm, One write query head maybe

 * Integrate Alibi and xpos for even further ridicoulus length extrapolation

-* Create a multi-modality verison with sub layer norm

-* Integrate QK Layernorm

-* Integrate One write query head maybe

 * Recreate in Triton or Jax for ultra mega speed boost